MdFarhanRaja/SearchableSpinner/README.md

         spinnerDialog=new SpinnerDialog(MainActivity.this,items,"Select or Search City","Close Button Text");// With No Animation spinnerDialog=new SpinnerDialog(MainActivity.this,items,"Select or Search City",R.style.DialogAnimations_SmileWindow,"Close Button Text");// With 	Animation

+	spinnerDialog.setCancellable(true); // for cancellable
+	spinnerDialog.setShowKeyboard(false);// for open keyboard by default

         spinnerDialog.bindOnSpinerListener(new OnSpinerItemClick() {
             @Override